 - Network availability

-As measured from our other locations within the continental US, the physical network will have 100% availability.
+As measured from our other locations, the physical network will have 100% availability.
 We also guarantee that NFO networking hardware will not be responsible for greater than 0.3% average packet loss or more than 0.5ms of average packet delay variation (PDV).